 - Luke 3:17, "His winnowing fork is in His hand to thoroughly clear His threshing floor, and to gather the wheat into His barn; but He will burn up the chaff with unquenchable fire."

 Conditionalists often use these two verses in support of their doctrine of annihilation.
-They say that as the chaff is burned up, so too the wicked will be burned up and cease to exist on the Day of Judgment.
-But, this is begging the question.
+They say that as the chaff is burned up and ceases to exist, so too the wicked will be burned up and cease to exist on the Day of Judgment.
+But, this position is begging the question.
 The text does not say that anyone ceases to exist.
 What it does say is that the chaff will be burned up with unquenchable fire.
-This is meant to illustrate something.
-And, that is the question that is being debated.
+It is meant to illustrate something.
+And, that is the issue we are debating.

 But the conditionalists will point out that the unquenchable fire actually does go out.
 They cite verses in the Old Testament such as...